Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Top

-If the examination is centrally organised, a written request for an alternative examination sitting must be submitted to the Examinations Officer within 10 working days of the release of the final timetable and include supporting documentation from the religious leader on organizational letterhead.
+If the examination is centrally organised, a written request for an alternative examination sitting must be submitted within 10 working days of the release of the final timetable and include supporting documentation.

 Top

-The Registrar will control all teaching accommodation during a central examination period.
-Central examinations may be conducted in locations which are not on any QUT campus.
+The Vice-President (Administration) and University Registrar will control all teaching accommodation during a central examination period.
+Centrally timetabled examinations may be conducted in locations which are not on any QUT campus.

 Top